When I was growing up this was a must-watch in October. It’s The Great Pumpkin, Charlie Brown was first released in October 1966.

-Growing up, there was no other cartoon I looked forward to more than the Peanuts.
-Every holiday and any time one of the networks decided to show one… I was there.
-I would also read the occasional Sunday paper to see the Peanuts strip.
+Growing up, there was no other cartoon I looked forward to more than The Peanuts.
+Every holiday I was there watching the gang.
+I would also read the Sunday paper to see the Peanuts strip.

-Everything from Linus telling us the true meaning of Christmas, Sally and Linus waiting for the Great Pumpkin, Lucy pulling that football from Charlie Brown, Snoopy being cool and taking care of Woodstock, Lucy being a Psychiatrist and Charlie Brown getting that sad looking Christmas tree…we got to peek into that world and listen to the wisdom that was going on while propped up on that brick wall.
+Everything from Linus telling us the true meaning of Christmas, Sally and Linus waiting for the Great Pumpkin, Lucy pulling that football from Charlie Brown, Snoopy being WWI flying ace, Lucy being a Psychiatrist, and Charlie Brown getting that sad-looking Christmas tree…we got to peek into that kids only world and listen to the wisdom that was going on while Linus and Charlie Brown discussed life.